EATING FOR HEALTHY TEETH!

 - If your baby needs to suck on something to settle them to sleep, offer a dummy rather than a bottle

-- Encourage your baby to learn to drink from a toddler cup from 12 months of age, as breast and bottle feeding regularly throughout the day or night once a child is over 12 months can contribute to ECC.
+- Encourage your baby to learn to drink from a toddler cup from 12 months of age, as breast and bottle feeding regularly throughout the day or night once a child is over 12 months can contribute to dental decay.

 Foods high in refined carbohydrates (sugar) feed the destructive bacteria in your baby’s or toddler’s mouth.
 The bacteria produce acid, which destroys your child’s teeth.
 Be sure to check the nutritional information panel on all packaged foods to help work out which foods and drinks have high carbohydrate and sugar levels.